xmartlabs/XLActionController/README.md

 settings.statusBar.showStatusBar: Bool
 // Determines the style of the device’s status bar when the action controller is visible. `UIStatusBarStyle.LightContent` by default. settings.statusBar.style: UIStatusBarStyle
+// Determines whether the action controller takes over control of status bar appearance from the presenting view controller. `true` by default. settings.statusBar.modalPresentationCapturesStatusBarAppearance: Bool
 ```

 #### Cancel view style